brnatvi/Corona_Bounce/README.md

 **Global Informations**

-Corona Bounce is an emidemic simulation tool with a GUI interface.
+Corona Bounce is an emidemic simulation tool with a GUI interface !

 **Maintainers:**